QuBerto/OS-Bot-COLOR/documentation/classes/Walker.md

 Returns:
     Point: The next target point to walk to, measured in tile space.

-## has_arrived
+## has_arrived()

 Return True if our position in tile-space is within a bounding area.

 Args:
-    dest (Point): The destination `Point` to define an arrival area around.
+    dest (Point): The destination `Point` to define an arrival area around, measured in tiles.
+    pad (int, optional): How much padding to add around the destination point which defines the midpoint of a square destination zone.
+Defaults to a `self.DEST_SQUARE_SIDE_LENGTH` number of tiles.

 Returns:
     bool: True if we have arrived within the destination area, False otherwise.

-## walk
+## walk()

 Walk along a `WalkPath` to a destination area.

-Note that each `Point` defining the `walk_path` and also `dest` is measured in tile space.
-Unlike `walk_to`, `walk` requires a previously-generated `WalkPath` instead of just a starting and destination `Point`.
+Note that each `Point` defining the `walk_path` and also `dest` are measured in tile space.
+Unlike `walk_to`, `walk` requires a previously-generated `WalkPath` instead of just a starting `Point` and a destination `Point`.

 Args:
-    walk_path (WalkPath): The series of `Point` objects to walk along. dest (Path, optional): The destination `Point` to define an arrival area around.
+    walk_path (WalkPath): The list of `Point` objects to walk along. dest (Path, optional): The destination `Point` to define an arrival area around.
 Defaults to None, meaning the `walk_path` is simply walked until the last `Point` is reached.

 Returns:
-    bool: True if the destination was reached, False if the `WalkPath` was simply traversed until its final `Point`.
+    bool: True if a specified `dest` was reached, False if instead the `WalkPath` was simply traversed until its final `Point`.

-## walk_to
+## walk_to()

 Call an API to generate the shortest `WalkPath` to a destination.

 Note!
 Dax is more reliable than osrspathfinder!
 Osrspathfinder periodically fails in certain locations.
-And why this occurs isn't immediately obvious.
+Why this occurs isn't immediately obvious.

-The API hosted by osrspathfinder or explv-map (i.e DAX) calculates the shortest path between our character's current position in the center of the game view and a desired location on the map (measured in tiles) via the A* pathfinding algorithm.
+The pathfinding API hosted by either osrspathfinder or explv-map (i.e DAX) calculates the shortest path between our character's current position in the center of the game view and a desired location on the map (measured in tiles) via the A* (pronounced "A-star") pathfinding algorithm.

 Args:
-    dest (NamedDest): Any `Point`, or perhaps instead a string name (i.e."VARROCK_SQUARE") associated with a destination listed in `utilities.locations`.
+    dest Union[NamedDest, Point]: Any `Point`, or perhaps instead a string name (i.e."VARROCK_SQUARE") associated with a destination listed in `utilities.locations`.
     host ("dax" or "osrspf"): Whether to use the DAX or OSRSpathfinder